What we’ll cover:

 529 plans are commonly referred to as “college savings plans,” so it’s easy to think the money can only be used to pay for qualified college or university expenses.
+But did you know that they can also be used to help cover qualified education costs at other types of institutions outside of a traditional college setting?

 Read on to learn about other ways you could use a 529 plan.

-While a four-year college degree has long been the traditional path for many students after high school, there are definitely other post-secondary education options out there beyond college that your child can pursue with the help of a 529 plan.
+While a four-year college degree has long been the traditional path for many students after high school, there are other post-secondary education options out there beyond college that your child can pursue with the help of a 529 plan.

 These options may include trade schools, qualifying online courses, registered apprenticeships, or two-year associate degree programs.